PASSIONLab/CombBLAS/README.txt

 $ python setup.py build
 $ sudo python setup.py install

 Note that KDT makes use of some features from TR1.
 If your compiler does not support TR1 then the free Boost C++ library (http://www.boost.org/) supplies the required headers as well.
 Make sure boost/ is in your include path.
+If it is not, you can append the include path with the -I switch to the setup.py script.
+For example, if you installed Boost in /home/username/include/boost:
+$ python setup.py build -I/home/username/include